DutchJavaDev/LibreBeats/src/frontend/README.md

 A real `BaseAudioHandler` (with `SeekHandler`) around a `just_audio` `AudioPlayer`:

 - `setBeatSource(beat)` plays a single beat and publishes a `MediaItem` for the system notification
-- `setBeatMix(mix, initialBeat)` builds the whole queue and starts at the tapped beat, skip/shuffle/loop all work on this queue
+- `setBeatMix(mix, initialBeat)` builds the whole queue (unplayable sample beats are skipped) and starts at the tapped beat, skip/shuffle/loop all work on this queue
+- both loaders await the source and return false on failure (dead server, bad url) instead of flipping to "playing"; tracks are matched by `key` since plain ids collide across servers
-- progress comes from the player's `positionStream`, end of track is handled per loop mode (stop, repeat one, or skip next) and finished tracks land in `recentBeats`
+- progress comes from the player's `positionStream`; advancing through the queue and repeat one/all are just_audio's job, the end of the queue rewinds and pauses; tracks land in `recentBeats` when they start (deduped, capped at 20)
+- the playing flag is synced from `playingStream`, so pauses coming from the notification, a headset or audio focus loss can't desync the UI, and `play()`/`pause()` are idempotent for system commands
+- an `audio_session` music session pauses playback when headphones unplug ("becoming noisy") and around interruptions like phone calls, and ducks volume when the OS asks
-- `playbackEventStream` is piped into `playbackState` so the media notification gets its controls, `AudioService.init` in `main.dart` enables background playback
+- `playbackEventStream` is piped into `playbackState` so the media notification gets its controls, `AudioService.init` in `main.dart` (awaited before `runApp`) enables background playback

 ### `BackgroundAudioProvider` (`lib/providers/background_audio_provider.dart`)